-In 2020-21, the Task Force sponsored a new Home Energy Solutions energy assessment campaign, in conjunction with EnergizeCT and two vendors.
+In 2020-21, the Task Force sponsored a new HES energy assessment campaign, in conjunction with EnergizeCT and two vendors.
 The vendors contributed $25 to the North Haven Food Pantry for each assessment completed.
 Around 250 town residents participated, and we raised over $6,000 for the food pantry.

 Other Town accomplishments supported by the Task Force include:

-The municipal landfill solar array that is providing power to the water treatment plant
+The municipal landfill solar array that is providing .9 megawatts of power to the water treatment plant.

 Replacement of all the bulbs in its 3,700 streetlights with LED bulbs, saving the Town about $200,000 per year.

 Installation of a gas-fired, co-generation system to the town pool.
 It produces electricity and uses the waste heat to heat the pool and showers.

 The present members of the North Haven Clean Energy Task Force are: